Security and User Experience

 - How do you want to handle user session time-outs?
 Keep in mind that there are different time-out values for background services, Citrix ADC, and for being able to access apps while offline.

 - Do you want users to set up a device-level passcode, an app-level passcode, or both?
 How many logon attempts do you want to afford to users?
-Keep in mind how extra per-app authentication requirements implemented with MAM might impact user experience.
+Keep in mind how the extra per-app authentication requirements implemented with MAM might impact the user experience.

 - What other restrictions do you want to place on users?
 Do you want users to access cloud services such as Siri?
 What can they do and not do with each app you make available to them?
 Do you want to deploy corporate Wi-Fi policies to prevent cellular data plans from being consumed while inside office spaces?

-App vs. Device
+App versus Device

 One of the first things to consider is whether to secure only certain apps by using mobile app management (MAM).
 Or if you also want to manage the entire device by using mobile device management (MDM).
 Most commonly, if you don’t require device-level control, you only manage mobile apps, especially if your organization supports Bring Your Own Device (BYOD).